isomerpages/edb-ostln/_grants-and-initiatives/STDP Thematic Grant Call.md

 <p><strong>Project Duration</strong>
 </p>
 <p>The project duration, including completion of the final report and all
 miscellaneous project activities, shall not exceed one (1) year.
-(Proposals requesting support for longer than the stipulated number of years may be submitted.
+Proposals requesting support for longer than the stipulated number of years may be submitted.
 However, when compared with proposals of similar quality, these will be given lower priority.
-Strong justifications for the longer development period must be provided.)</p>
+Strong justifications for the longer development period must be provided.</p>
 <p>&nbsp;<strong>Eligibility and Funding Support&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</strong>
 </p>
 <p></p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; This call is open to Public research entities
+<p>1.&nbsp;&nbsp;&nbsp;&nbsp; This call is open to public research entities
-in Singapore, including Institutes of Higher Learning, public sector agencies and research institutes.
-The main Researcher or Principle Investigator (PI) shall i) Hold a full-time appointment in an eligible R&amp;D organisation.</p>
+in Singapore, including Institutes of Higher Learning (IHLs), public sector agencies and Research Institutes (RIs).
+The main Researcher or Principle Investigator (PI) shall hold a full-time appointment in an eligible R&amp;D organisation.</p>
 <p></p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp; Public research entities in Singapore can qualify
 for up to 100% funding support of approved qualifying direct costs of a